×

 On January 14, 2016, the UMSL Police Department promoted Marisa Smith to the rank of Captain, the first female minority to hold that position in the department's history.
 She became the 2nd employee of the University of Missouri-St. Louis and the first female from within the UM System to graduate from the FBI National Academy (session 267).

-In June of 2017, the University selected its current Chief, Dan Freet.
+In September of 2024, the University selected its current Chief, Marisa Smith.